GCO44/plugin-swallow/README.md

         })

-**the image that will appear by default if the file type is unknown**
+**the image that will appear by default if the file type is unknown** In the "img" folder, find an image collection that associates with files that you can replace by keeping the name of the original file.
     - defaultImg          : "file.png"

 **Choose the language you want by redefining the labels**